bluecraank/open-signage/README.md

 ## This project is still wip and lacks of security / permissions

+# How it works
+- Upload PDF Document with n Pages (e.g each Page is one fullwidth image)
+- Background processing starts and generates images from each page
+- Create and register monitor
+- Assign presentation to monitor
+- Display presentation on monitor

+# Functions
+- Force reload of monitor
+- Live updating if presentations was changed
+- Reload page after x hours to prevent memory leaks
+- Hides cursor

 # Configuration
 ## Configure .env
 - Setup LDAP Connection